Rear-surface integral method for calculating thermal diffusivity from laser flash experiments: Introduction

 Parker et al.'s formula is derived under the assumption of ideal conditions \citep{vozar_2003,parker_1961,gembarovic_1994}: the heat flow is one-dimensional; the sample is homogeneous, isotropic, thermally insulated and of uniform thickness and uniform initial temperature; the heat pulse is instantaneously and uniformly absorbed by a thin layer of the sample at the front surface; and the density and thermo-physical properties of the sample are uniform, constant and invariant with temperature.
 Since Parker et al.'s initial paper, many modifications to the original method have been proposed for treating additional physical effects and configurations such as heat loss from the surfaces of the sample \citep{cowan_1963,heckman_1973}, finite pulse time effects \citep{cape_1963,heckman_1973,tao_2015,azumi_1981,taylor_1964} and layered samples \citep{czel_2013,chen_2010,james_1980,zhao_2016}.
 However, despite these improvements, the half-rise time approach remains standard practice under ideal conditions \citep{ASTM_E1461}.

 In this article, we present a novel way to calculate the thermal diffusivity from the rear-surface temperature rise history.
 In particular, we show how the thermal diffusivity can be expressed exactly in terms of the area enclosed by the rear-surface temperature rise curve and the steady state temperature over time.
 Approximating the integral representation of this area numerically leads to a new formula for the thermal diffusivity.
-Numerical experiments demonstrate that our new formula produces estimates of the thermal diffusivity -- for a typical test case -- that are more accurate and less variable than the standard half-rise time approach.
+Using synthetic experimental data we demonstrate that the new formula produces estimates of the thermal diffusivity -- for a typical test case -- that are more accurate and less variable than the standard half-rise time approach.

 The remaining sections of this paper are arranged in the following way.
-In the next section, we briefly revisit Parker et al.'s original approach before presenting our new approach for calculating the thermal diffusivity in Section \ref{sec:new}.
-Numerical experiments in Section \ref{sec:results} comparing our new formula to Parker et al.'s formula highlight the effectiveness of the new approach.
-The paper concludes in Section \ref{sec:conclusions} with a discussion on extension of the new approach to the case of heat losses from the front and rear surfaces of the sample \citep{cowan_1963}.
+In the next section, we briefly revisit Parker et al.'s original approach before presenting the new approach for calculating the thermal diffusivity in Section \ref{sec:new}.
+Results in Section \ref{sec:results} comparing \text{the} new formula to Parker et al.'s formula highlight the effectiveness of the new approach.
+The paper concludes in Section \ref{sec:conclusions} with a summary of the work and a discussion on extension of the new approach to the case of heat losses from the front and rear surfaces of the sample \citep{cowan_1963}.